In year 7 students have 25 lessons a week, these are allotted as follows:

 Explore

-• Engineering/STEM– making, testing and recording
+• Engineering and STEM – making, testing and recording

-• Food – exploring nutrition, food safety and basic skills
+• Food – exploring nutrition, food safety, and basic skills

-• Textiles – product design/ storage solutions
+• Textiles – product design and storage solutions

-• CAD/ digital art – introduction to industry standard software
+• CAD / digital art – introduction to industry standard software

-Visit our D & T page for more information
+Visit our design and technology page for more information

 Drama